arthurmde/Type-on-Strap/pages/about.md

 profile-name: Arthur de Moura Del Esposte
 profile-location: São Paulo - Brazil
 profile-highlights:
-- Software Engineer
+- Software Engineer at Peerdustry
-- Master's Student at USP
+- MSc. in Computer Science at USP
-- GSoC Student at Debian
+- Free Software Contributor
+- Ludus Member
 - Born in Muriaé - MG Brazil
 tags: [About]
 ---

-I am a Brazilian who lives in the magnificent city of São Paulo together with my beloved Ana Paula.
-I come from a traditional family from Minas Gerais, my home state, and everything I have built and learned has the light of my parents and my brother.
+Hi, my name is Arthur.
+I am a Brazilian Software Engineer who lives and works in the magnificent city of São Paulo together with my girlfriend Ana Paula.
+I was born at Muriaé
+- Minas Gerais, but I've lived in other 5 cities since then.
+More specifically, I lived a great period of my life in Brasilia between 2002 and 2015, where my parents, brother, and some great friends still live.
+My relatives live mostly in southeastern Brazil, especially in my home state, Minas Gerais.

+Much because of this fate, traveling is something that fits me well since I can remember, and it is certainly one of the things I love to do.

-Besides that, I am a Software Engineer who loves hacking and learning new things, especially in the context of free software, agile methods, systems design, and DevOps.
+Besides that, I love hacking and learning new things, especially in the context of free software, agile methods, systems design, and DevOps.
 I am also very passionate about music, movies, collecting, reading, traveling, and people!

+## Professional Life

 In 2014, I got my bachelor's degree in Software Engineering at [University of Brasilia (UnB)](http://www.unb.br/).
 Currently, I am pursuing a master’s degree in Computer Science at the [Institute of Mathematics and Statistics at University of São Paulo (USP)](http://ime.usp.br/) and contributing to the Debian project as a GSoC student.

 ## My Relationship with Free Software